TheRenegadeCoder/sample-programs/CONTRIBUTING.md

 Beyond that, there's really no hard-and-fast requirements.
 All I ask is that solutions are minimal.
 In other words, don't worry about command line options or GUI elements.
 Keep it simple.
 Remember, the goal is to show off language features.

+Also, I ask that you don't use external libraries.
+I like for these files to be as easy as possible to test, so limiting dependencies is helpful.